-Because here’s the thing: Often in books the protagonist goes and does things that people normally wouldn’t do.
+Because here’s the thing: Book protagonists go and do things that people normally wouldn’t do.
 They go to the extreme, take deathly risks, etc.

-Well you don’t do that if you’re only motivation is to save your son.
-There’s obviously other issues that are going on here.
+Well, you don’t do that if your only motivation is to save your son.
+There’s obviously other issues going on.

-I’m bringing this all up because the book I’m reading right now (I’m not disclosing the title because I’m not finished and you can’t fully judge a book without finishing it).
-The protagonist is trying to help someone that in the past that saved his daughter’s life (who later died as a child).
+I’m bringing this all up because the book I’m reading right now.
+(I’m not disclosing the title because I’m not finished, and you can’t fully judge a book without finishing it).
+The protagonist is trying to help someone that in the past saved his daughter’s life (who later died as a child).

 It’s a thriller, so it involves malicious plots, scary people, people getting beat up and captured, high security military complexes, and magicians.
 This is some serious stuff the protagonist is getting into to just pay off a debt.

-He’s also a mortician not a secret agent so…
+He’s also a mortician and not a secret agent so…

-Now here’s the thing.
+Now, here’s the thing.
 There could yet be a hidden motivation, something the protagonist can’t even name.
-But I’m hesitant to believe there is, because the protagonist has been so outward with why he is doing this.
+I’m hesitant to believe there is, because the protagonist has been so outward with why he is doing this.
 He tells everyone and has repeated it to himself waaaay too many times.

-It’s amazing that someone could make a decision super fast and know exactly why they are doing it, and that they are doing it for one single, purpose.
+It’s amazing that someone could make a decision super fast, know exactly why they are doing it, and do it for one, single purpose.

 Especially when it means breaking the law and putting your life in danger.